 Instead of spending time and resources A/B testing subject lines or revamping the design of your CTA buttons, you might be better off making sure your emails are actually being received.
 One customer, Childcare.co.uk, which helps connects parents and childcare providers and tutors, recently migrated from Amazon SES to Postmark.
 When they switched from Amazon SES to Postmark, they saw their open rates go up 11 percent without changing anything else about their emails.
 That's a huge win, but it's one you can only make if you're monitoring where your mail ends up.
 Inbox providers are increasingly leaning on domain reputation for filtering, but IP addresses still matter.
 If your ESP isn’t closely policing their IP reputations, you could end up sending from an IP whose reputation has been tainted by other senders.

-In our last post about Monitoring email delivery, we covered some ways to monitor common issues that might stop your email from being delivered.
+In our post about monitoring email delivery, we covered some ways to monitor common issues that might stop your email from being delivered.
 And here, by delivered we really mean accepted by your customer's mail server (or ISP).
 That's half the battle.
 Once it's on your customer's server though there's quite a few ways to monitor how that server delivers that email to the customer.
 That is, monitoring the so-called last mile—does it get delivered to the inbox, sent to spam or hung up by some filter the customer never gets to see.

 Unfortunately, deliverability is hard to measure directly because you can’t login to everyone’s mailbox to see if an email was delivered.
 Your ESP doesn't know either.
 When it says an email was "delivered" it only means that the mail server reported back that it accepted the email.
 It could well mean that it was delivered to the spam folder, or in the case of Gmail, the promotions folder.
 There are however, some services that can help you get a better idea of where your email is going.